 Busy Logic provides a hardware indication that both ports of the RAM have accessed the same location at the same time.
 It also allows one of the two accesses to proceed and signals the other side that the RAM is "Busy".
-The BUSY pin can then be used to stall the access until the operation on the other side is completed.
-If a write operation has been attempted from the side that receives a BUSY indication, the write signal is gated internally to prevent the write from proceeding.
+The \overline{BUSY} pin can then be used to stall the access until the operation on the other side is completed.
+If a write operation has been attempted from the side that receives a \overline{BUSY} indication, the write signal is gated internally to prevent the write from proceeding.

-The use of BUSY logic is not required or desirable for all applications.
-In some cases it may be useful to logically OR the BUSY outputs together and use any BUSY indication as an interrupt source to flag the event of an illegal or illogical operation.
-If the write inhibit function of BUSY logic is not desirable, the BUSY logic can be disabled by placing the part in slave mode with the M/S pin.
-Once in slave mode the BUSY pin operates solely as a write inhibit input pin.
-Normal operation can be programmed by tying the BUSY pins HIGH.
-If desired, unintended write operations can be prevented to a port by tying the BUSY pin for that port LOW.
+The use of \overline{BUSY} logic is not required or desirable for all applications.
+In some cases it may be useful to logically OR the \overline{BUSY} outputs together and use any \overline{BUSY} indication as an interrupt source to flag the event of an illegal or illogical operation.
+If the write inhibit function of \overline{BUSY} logic is not desirable, the \overline{BUSY} logic can be disabled by placing the part in slave mode with the $\overline{M/S}$ pin.
+Once in slave mode the \overline{BUSY} pin operates solely as a write inhibit input pin.
+Normal operation can be programmed by tying the \overline{BUSY} pins HIGH.
+If desired, unintended write operations can be prevented to a port by tying the \overline{BUSY} pin for that port LOW.

-The BUSY outputs on the IDT70T633/1 RAM in master mode, are push-pull type outputs and do not require pull up resistors to operate.
-If these RAMs are being expanded in depth, then the BUSY indication for the resulting array requires the use of an external AND gate.
+The BUSY outputs on the IDT70T651/9 RAM in master mode, are push-pull type outputs and do not require pull up resistors to operate.

 Figure 3.
-Busy and chip enable routing for both width and depth expansion with IDT70T633/1 Dual-Port RAMs.
+Busy and chip enable routing for both width and depth expansion with IDT70T651/9 Dual-Port RAMs.